San Ignacio Lagoon: History

 After the native population of Baja California had vanished due to disease in the 18th century, San Ignacio Lagoon was rediscovered in the 19th century by whaling captain, Jared Poole, brother-in-law to whaling captain Charles Melville Scammon.
 Scammon visited the lagoon in 1860 with six whaling vessels, and the subsequent extensive whaling contributed to the near extinction of the Pacific gray whale.
 Today, the lagoon is a primary destination for migrating whales, and a UNESCO World Heritage Site where the whales can breed and calve their young undisturbed by humans.
 This lagoon is also a United Nations Biosphere Reserve and a migratory bird sanctuary.

-Facts about San Ignacio Lagoon
+Grey Whales in the San Ignacio Lagoon

 With a local community of fewer than 100 inhabitants, residents depend upon fishing and money provided from whale watching as their primary means of support.
 The lagoon stretches sixteen miles into the desert and has a maximum width of five miles.
-The lagoon is divided into three sections.
-The upper lagoon is the shallowest and is the birthing area where pregnant female whales bear their young.
-The middle lagoon is the corridor where mothers travel with their newborn calves to the lower lagoon.
-The lower lagoon is where most of the cetaceans reside and where the majority of the social behavior occurs.
+The lagoon is divided into three sections: the upper lagoon is the shallowest and is the birthing area where pregnant female whales bear their young; the central lagoon is the corridor where mothers travel with their newborn calves to the lower lagoon; and the lower lagoon where most of the cetaceans reside, and where the majority of the social behavior occurs.
 Here, males and females congregate looking for mates and newborn calves prepare themselves for the long journey north to their summer feeding grounds in the Arctic.